Revealed: Record 50,000 patients a week face 12-hour A&E waits

 The number of patients waiting more than 12 hours in A&E for treatment has exceeded 50,000 a week for the first time, The Independent can reveal.

-Last month, The Independent revealed that as many as 500 deaths a week were linked to long delays for emergency treatment in October when more than 30,000 patients a week were waiting 12 hours or more.
+The Independent previously revealed that the number of deaths linked to long delays for emergency treatment had risen to as many as 500 per week by October, when more than 30,000 patients a week were waiting 12 hours or more.

-Sources across the country told The Independent that hospitals were having to “squeeze” patients into spaces outside of normal wards or A&E. These are areas without direct oxygen lines, while patients wait for hours on ambulances outside of emergency departments.
+Sources across the country told The Independent that hospitals are having to “squeeze” patients into spaces other than normal wards or A&E, where there are typically no direct oxygen lines.
+Meanwhile patients wait for hours in ambulances outside emergency departments.

-Dr Den Langhor, the emergency medicine lead for British Medical Association’s consultants’ committee, said: “Statistics like this provide further evidence to what patients, staff and anyone with any recent first-hand experience of emergency departments and the wider NHS have been screaming: the service is failing.
+Dr Den Langhor, the emergency medicine lead for the British Medical Association’s Consultants Committee, said: “Statistics like this provide further evidence to what patients, staff and anyone with any recent first-hand experience of emergency departments and the wider NHS have been screaming: the service is failing.
 This is a crisis, and yet the prime minister still refuses to call it this.”

 The internal data on patients waiting in A&E from the point of arrival is not routinely published by the NHS.
-The Independent can reveal these weekly waits have increased from about 10,000 a week at the onset of the Covid pandemic to more than 50,000 last month.
+The Independent can reveal that the figure for those waiting longer than 12 hours has increased from about 10,000 a week at the onset of the Covid pandemic to more than 50,000 last month.

-An academic study published last year estimated that, for every 72 patients waiting 8 to 12 hours in A&E, one additional death is likely to have occurred.
+An academic study published last year estimated that, for every 72 patients waiting between 8 and 12 hours in A&E, one additional death is likely to occur.

 Saffron Cordery, of NHS Providers, which represents hospital trusts, said: “Long waits in extremely busy A&E departments are a symptom of the enormous pressure throughout the health and care system in the middle of the toughest ever winter for the NHS.

-“The most widespread industrial action in the history of the NHS is taking its toll too, on top of Covid-19, flu and many other winter challenges, chronic staff shortages and an underfunded social care system.”
+“The most widespread industrial action in the history of the NHS is taking its toll too, on top of Covid-19, flu, and many other winter challenges, [exacerbated by] chronic staff shortages and an underfunded social care system.”

 Professor Sir David Spiegelhalter, emeritus professor of statistics at the University of Cambridge, said multiple factors such as an “early flu season, Covid, the impact of disrupted care in the pandemic and the acute crisis in the NHS” had contributed to the increase.